pimcore/customer-data-framework/doc/Webservice.md

 | /webservice/cmf/customers/{id} | PATCH  | Partially update a customer |
 | /webservice/cmf/customers/{id} | DELETE | Delete a customer           |

-The `GET` requests can be filtered by passing the follwing params as query params:
+The `GET` requests can be filtered by passing the following params as query params:

 | Parameter             | Possible Values               | Description                                                 |
 | --------------------- |-----------------------------  |-----------------------------------------------------------  |